the more you know

 Escalante

 Have you ever heard of Escalante, Utah?
-Maybe you have heard of the grand Staircase-Escalante National Monument which is probably the most well known area in this region.
+Maybe you have heard of the grand Staircase-Escalante National Monument which is probably the most well-known area in this region.
 We love this area because, well maybe you’ve never heard of it lol.
-This means it is a lot quieter than a lot of the other National Parks and State Parks in the Utah region.
-Outside of it being a bit quieter, it is full of arches, canyons and other epic desert landscapes.
+This means it is a lot quieter than a lot of the other National Parks and State Parks in the Utah region, ideal for an intimate wedding day..
+Outside of being a bit quieter, it is full of arches, canyons, and other epic desert landscapes.

-Eloping here is great if you want one of those out this world, Mars like experience.
+Eloping here is great if you want one of those out-of-this-world, Mars-like experiences.
 We are talking deep in the desert.
 The best time to elope here is October-April.
-Winter can be cold and would be the off season, so a lot of the shops are closed.
-Unless you’re looking for even greater isolation, this is why we think you should mostly consider the spring and fall time period.
+Winter can be cold and would be the off-season, so a lot of the shops are closed.
+Unless you’re looking for even greater isolation, this is why we think you should mostly consider the spring and fall time periods.

 The mountain peaks of the Grand Tetons with a pasture in the foreground.